2023 Solar Incentives Guide for Fallbrook, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as equipment, accessories and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Under the new program, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Fallbrook solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Fallbrook solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
-In addition to federal solar incentives, there are often state and local ones, too.
-Certain incentives are ongoing, while others are available for a limited time.
-They might be provided by your county or municipality, or by the California government.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these could include tax credits, rebates and more.
+Certain incentives are ongoing, while others are offered for only a limited time.
+Your local incentives might come from your county or municipality, or from the California government.

 Next Steps for Installing Solar in Fallbrook

-You can qualify for solar incentives from the federal government and the California government, as well as from your local utility company.
-The growing availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
-Contact your local solar panel installer today to find out more information and to save the most money possible on a solar system for your Fallbrook home.
+You can apply for and receive solar incentives from the federal government and the California government, as well as from your local utility company.
+Growing availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
+Speak with your local solar panel installation company today to find out more information and to save the most money possible on a solar system for your Fallbrook home.

 EcoWatch's Fallbrook, CA Solar Incentives FAQs